tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 ### `foldM`

 [`Control.Monad.foldM`](https://hackage.haskell.org/package/base-4.19.1.0/docs/Control-Monad.html#v:foldM)
-can be replaced with `for_` using same code that we used for `foldl'`, except in the [`StateT`](https://hackage-content.haskell.org/package/transformers-0.6.2.0/docs/Control-Monad-Trans-State-Strict.html#t:StateT) monad instead of just `State`.
+can be replaced with `for_` using the same code that we used for `foldl'`, except in the [`StateT`](https://hackage-content.haskell.org/package/transformers-0.6.2.0/docs/Control-Monad-Trans-State-Strict.html#t:StateT) monad instead of just `State`.
 We use `foldM` instead of `foldl'` when the "loop body" `f` has some monadic effect `m`.
 In such cases